otavioCosta2110/k8s-tui/wiki/Home.md

 # k8s-tui Documentation

-Welcome to the comprehensive documentation for k8s-tui, a terminal-based Kubernetes resource manager.
+Welcome to the comprehensive documentation for k8s-tui, a terminal-based Kubernetes resource manager with multi-cluster support.

 ## Table of Contents